Number of Workers Sought1

 Describe your farm operation

-Though we have 40 acres, most everything we do is small-scale (fruit, veg, tea, flowers, dairy, sourdough, pork and eggs).
+Though we have 40 acres, most everything we do is small-scale (fruit, veg, tea, flowers, dairy, sourdough, beef and eggs).
 We’re working our way to a silvopasture/savannah system, having planted two thousand fruit and nut trees, as well as hedgerow trees, and extensive fencing.
-We have two American Guinea Hog sows and one boar that we breed 2x/yr, and depending on the time of year, we have anywhere between 15-50 hogs who are pasture raised and rotated twice weekly.
-We’ve got three milk cows and usually one or two calves for beef, who are also rotationally grazed.
-Anywhere between 20-75 pastured laying hens, and maybe meat birds soon.
-We also have a mobile high tunnel.
+We have a milk cow and a beef cow and usually one or two calves for beef, who are also rotationally grazed.
+Anywhere between 0-40 pastured laying hens, and sometimes a few turkeys.
+We have a mobile high tunnel and are currently building a larger drying shed for our tea and herbs, and will be building a greenhouse this Spring.